ibm-cloud-docs/containers/cs_storage_block.md

    The installation is successful when you see one `ibmcloud-block-storage-plugin` pod and one or more `ibmcloud-block-storage-driver` pods.
 The number of `ibmcloud-block-storage-driver` pods equals the number of worker nodes in your cluster.
 All pods must be in a **Running** state.

-7. Verify that the storage classes for block storage were added to your cluster.
+6. Verify that the storage classes for {{site.data.keyword.blockstorageshort}} were added to your cluster.
    ```
    kubectl get storageclasses | grep block
    ```